 The desert rose, or Adenium obesum, is a popular and striking addition to gardens.

+You can also find plants with orange, rose, yellow, pink, and red single or double blooms, and some have variegated foliage.
 It’s hardy, drought-tolerant, and adds a splash of color to any yard with bright green leaves and pink flowers.

 It’s a good idea for any gardener to know how to deal with aphids on all types of desert rose when an infestation arises.